Skip to content

 just docs-check

-Run SASE validation when a change can affect generated initialization files or SDD frontmatter links.
-This is the same validation lane used by just lint, so it can report user/home initialization drift as well as repository-local issues:
+Run SASE validation when a change can affect generated initialization files or SDD artifact links.
+It is deliberately separate from source linting because it can report user/home initialization drift and independently managed SDD state:

 sase validate